Finn (dog): Thin Blue Paw Foundation

 In May 2020 Finn was named as an Ambassador for the charity the Thin Blue Paw Foundation, an organisation to help support retired police dogs once they have left their role as working police dogs.
 This is primarily aimed at the other 35 territorial and specialist constabularies, that don’t have their own retired police dog charities like in Finn's home constabulary of Hertfordshire.

+Death

+Finn died peacefully in his sleep on 27 July 2023, aged 14.
+The Thin Blue Paw Foundation posted on Twitter that Finn had left a "huge legacy".